Spotlight on Wild Rice Designs

 So much!
 Be patient, stick at what you believe in and be realistic in how long things might take would be the main lessons for us.
 Don’t give up the day job straight away but think of ways you can do both, maybe even working part time.
 It’s less scary, especially when you still have a mortgage and a daughter starting University.

 7. What is the most important piece of advice that you could give others thinking of starting a business?

 You go for it!
-If you are passionate about what you do, and you enjoy it, find a way however small it might seems at first – and don’t give up at the first set back.
+If you are passionate about what you do, and you enjoy it, find a way however small it might seem at first – and don’t give up at the first set back.

 Make sure you do not undersell yourself – skills, passion, training, time (before you’ve even got to materials) should all be factored in.